Wood, Missouri

-Wood (also known as Woods) is an unincorporated community in DeKalb County, in the U.S. state of Missouri.
+Wood (also known as Woods) is an extinct hamlet in DeKalb County, in the U.S. state of Missouri.

 The community is on Missouri Route H approximately 6.5 miles northwest of Maysville.
-Lost Creek flows past approximately one half mile east of the community.
+Lost Creek flows past approximately one-half mile east of the community.

 History

 A post office called Woods was established in 1898, and remained in operation until 1902.
 The community has the name of J. Wood, the original owner of the site.
+Nothing remains of the settlement today.